Universal minimal cost of coherent biochemical oscillations

 The affinity $A$ is the thermodynamic force that drives the system out of equilibrium.
 The system reaches a stationary equilibrium state only if $A=0$.

 Consider a unicyclic network with affinity $A$ and number of states $\Omega$.
 Uniform rates are given by $k_{i,i+1}=k\textrm{e}^{A/\Omega}$ and $k_{i,i-1}=k$, for all $i$, where $k>0$ is a constant that sets the time scale of the rates.
-For such uniform rates we can promptly calculate
+For such uniform rates, from the fact that the stationary probability of a random walk in a circle is uniform and from Eq. \eqref{eqsigma}, we obtain